Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt4-retaliation.md

 “LT.”

 Marty turned.
-One of the marines from the second convoy---Lance-Corporal Creed---was a medic, and she’d made him their doctor.
+One of the marines from the second convoy - Lance-Corporal Creed - was a medic, and she’d made him their doctor.
 He looked even more frazzled than she felt, and she honestly couldn’t recall when she’d last strung together more than three hours of sleep.

 “News?” she asked.